qawemlilo/node-blogger/README.md

 You can customise your blog by editing files in the `/template` directory.

 ## Contributing
-Fork and send pul request.
+Fork and send pull request.
 Do not make changes on the master branch.
 For bugs and tweaks create new branch prefixed by `hitfix-`.
 For new features create a new branch prefixed by `feature-`.